 In 1987, Dr. Peggy McIntosh launched SEED as an experiment to confirm her belief that teachers could be leaders of their own professional development.
-SEED has become the nation's largest peer-led professional development project.
+SEED has become one of the nation's largest peer-led professional development projects.

-Since SEED's founding, more than 1,900 K-16 teachers from 41 U.S. states and 14 other countries have become SEED seminar facilitators.
-In total, SEED seminars have engaged over 30,000 teachers to date, who in turn have influenced more than 30 million students and helped them experience greater equity and diversity in their curriculum, communities, and campuses — in public schools, private schools, and English-speaking international schools.
+Since SEED's founding, more than 2,900 N-16 teachers from 45 U.S. states and 15 other countries have become SEED seminar facilitators.
+In total, SEED seminars have engaged over 30,000 teachers to date, who in turn have influenced more than three million students and helped them experience greater equity and diversity in their communities, institutions, and schools.

 Informed by McIntosh’s seminal work on White privilege, male privilege, and curriculum re-vision, as well as Style’s metaphor of “curriculum as window and mirror” and her call for balancing "scholarship on the shelves" with "scholarship in the selves," SEED encouraged teachers to share their own experiences about gender, race, and other systems of privilege and oppression.
-The first SEED New Leaders’ Week was held in July 1987 in Claremont, California.
-Teachers then led year-long, monthly SEED seminars in their own schools and communities, facilitating conversations with their peers about how these aspects of life relate to school curricula.
+The first SEED New Leaders Week was held in July 1987 in Claremont, California.
+Teachers who participated then led year-long, monthly SEED seminars in their own schools and communities, facilitating conversations with their peers about how systems of privilege and oppression relate to school curricula.

 Dr. Brenda Flyswithhawks, a long-time presenter and later manager of the national summer workshops, joined McIntosh and Style as a co-director of National SEED in 2002.

-Over the 26-year period from its inception, the National SEED Project has been funded by local school support funding, 15 foundation grants, and numerous gifts from private donors.
+Over the more than three decades since its inception, the National SEED Project has been funded by local school support funding, 15 foundation grants, and numerous gifts from private donors.

 In 2011, SEED received a $2.92 million grant from the W.K.
-Kellogg Foundation, allowing it to double the number of teachers and parents trained in 2012-14 to lead SEED seminars in their communities, and to hold a SEED Leadership Institute for school principals.
-The grant also pays the SEED training fees for educators from 18 rural and urban schools that serve the most vulnerable populations.
-In addition, the grant has allowed SEED to launch this new Web site and online presence.
+Kellogg Foundation, allowing it to double the number of teachers and parents trained in 2012-14 to lead SEED seminars in their communities and to hold a SEED Leadership Institute for school administrators.
+The grant also paid the SEED training fees for educators from 18 rural and urban schools that serve the most vulnerable populations.
+In addition, the grant allowed SEED to launch its website and online presence.

 McIntosh stepped aside as co-director to lead the Kellogg expansion in 2011.
 At the same time, Emmy Howe, the long-time coordinator of the New England SEED Network, elementary school teacher, and founding member of Welcoming Schools came on board as a co-director, joining Style and Flyswithhawks.

-SEED remains distinctive in preparing teachers to lead their own professional development with colleagues and in assuming that equity leadership is best developed by people with insider knowledge of their own school workplaces.
+SEED remains distinctive in preparing seminar leaders to lead their own professional development with colleagues and in assuming that equity leadership is best developed by people with insider knowledge of their own schools, workplaces, and communities.